Youth Without Youth (film): Production

 Francis Ford Coppola came across Mircea Eliade's original Youth Without Youth novella (1976) while doing research for his long-gestating passion project Megalopolis (2024).
 While debating on whether to finance Megalopolis with his own money from his winery and resort company, Coppola was given by his close friend Wendy Doniger, a University of Chicago professor, some books she deemed relevant for his dream project's themes, including Eliade's novella.
 Identifying with the novella's plot of a 70 year old man struggling to complete an ambitious project of his own, Coppola opted to temporarily shelve Megalopolis to "rest a bit" and self-finance a film adaptation of Youth Without Youth with the intent of making it "the opposite of Megalopolis and "feel empowered" with 1$ million cash he had available.

 To do so, Coppola optioned the script on the sly, didn't inform his wife Eleanor and went to Romania for filming, financing the production with financial incentives from movies Coppola had made in Europe with some "scrappy" filmmaking.
 Coppola proceeded to set up a production office at the Bucharest pharmaceutical company of a friend of his, holding auditions for actors and cinematographers amid different stores.
 He went as far hiring a 28 year old cinematographer, who had just gotten out of film school, to shoot the film in less expensive high-definition digital video.
 With help of his friend George Lucas, Coppola equipped a Dodge Sprinter cargo van for all his camera gear, a technique he learned from his collaboration with Lucas in The Rain People (1969).
 Making Youth Without Youth made Coppola feel creatively fulfilled for the first time since Rumble Fish (1983): "You lose your confidence.
 People in the arts — they've got that, maybe, imbalance.
 Now I know I can make a movie without having to ask anyone's permission".

+The film was shot on Sony HDW-F900 CineAlta cameras paired with the SRW1 HDSR recorder, a unique utilization at the time.
+As Malaimare was only experienced with shooting on film, Coppola sent him to Son'y facilities in Los Angeles for training.
 The film's soundtrack was composed by Osvaldo Golijov.